cloudbonus/-odin-landing-page/README.md

-This repo contains all the files needed for the example landing page described in The Odin Project's "Foundations" curriculum.
+This repo contains all the files required for the landing page example.